Colt Walker (gymnast)

 Colt Barrett Walker (born June 25, 2001) is an American artistic gymnast.
-He is a member of the United States national gymnastics team and is currently competing in collegiate gymnastics for Stanford.
-He was a member of the gold medal winning team at the 2022 Pan American Championships.
+He is a member of the United States men's national artistic gymnastics team and competed in collegiate gymnastics for the Stanford Cardinal.
+He was a member of the gold medal-winning team at the 2022 Pan American Championships and was the alternate for the bronze medal-winning team at the 2023 World Championships.
 He is the 2019 junior Winter Cup and National Champion.

-Personal life
+Early life and education

-Walker was born in Austin, Texas to Pam and Keith Walker.
+Walker was born in Austin, Texas, to Pam and Keith Walker.
 He has one sibling.
 He attended Chaparral Star Academy, graduating in 2020.
+He graduated from Stanford University in 2025 with a degree in mechanical engineering.

 Gymnastics career

 2017–18

-Walker competed at the RD761 International Junior Team Cup where he finished fourth on vault and contributed to the USA's third place finish.
+Walker competed at the RD761 International Junior Team Cup, where he finished fourth on vault and contributed to the USA's third-place finish.
 He competed at the 2017 National Championships in the 15-16 age division; he placed fifth in the all-around and fourth on floor exercise.

-In August of 2018, Walker competed at the U.S. National Championships in the junior 15-16 division.
-He placed ninth in the all-around and won silver on floor exercise and vault and bronze on rings.
+In August 2018, Walker competed at the U.S. National Championships in the junior 15-16 division.
+He placed ninth in the all-around, winning silver on floor exercise and vault and bronze on rings.

 2019

-Walker competed at the RD761 International Junior Team Cup where he helped the USA win silver.
+Walker competed at the RD761 International Junior Team Cup, where he helped the USA win silver.
 Individually he won silver in the all-around behind Takeru Kitazono and won medals on five of the six apparatuses.
 Walker next competed at the 2019 Winter Cup where he placed first in the all-around and on vault and third on floor exercise and rings.

 In August, Walker competed at the U.S. National Championships in the 17-18 age division.
 He finished first in the all-around, on vault, and on parallel bars and second on rings and horizontal bar.

 2020–21

-Walker became age-eligible for senior level competition and competed at the 2020 Winter Cup.
+Walker became age-eligible for senior-level competition and competed at the 2020 Winter Cup.
 He finished 19th in the all-around.
 Walker did not compete for the rest of the year due to the global COVID-19 pandemic.

 Walker began competing for the Stanford Cardinal men's gymnastics team during the 2020–21 season.
 He competed at the 2021 NCAA Championships where he helped Stanford defend their team title.
 At the 2021 U.S. National Championships Walker placed 12th in the all-around but won bronze on the parallel bars behind Yul Moldauer and Shane Wiskus.